Astemes/astemes-triarc-framework/docs/20_Framework/20_Process/Process.md

 The VI containing the process is private to the framework and may not be changed by a developer using the framework.
 To implement functionality into a process, the `Handle Messages.vi` is overridden.

+The framework implements functionality in the process for debugging, logging and error handling.

 ## The `Handle Messages.vi`

 To make a process do something interesting, the `Handle Messages.vi` should be overridden and implemented.
 The VI is called in the Process Loop whenever a message is received and by implementing the cases of the case structure, the behavior is defined.
-The process data should only be accessed within the `Handle Messages.vi` and this makes it safe to read and update the data.
+The process data should only be accessed within the `Handle Messages.vi` and this makes it safe to read and update the data without risks for race conditions.

 ![Triarc Message Handler](img/HandleMessages.png)